Narrow Finetuning Leaves Clearly Readable Traces in Activation Differences: Method

 To verify this claim, we compute activation differences $\hdiff_{\layer,0}, \ldots, \hdiff_{\layer,k-1}$ for the first $k$ tokens on a pretraining corpus $\dspt$ containing $10,000$ samples.
-We focus on the middle layer $\layer=\lfloor\frac{\layers}{2}\rfloor$ and omit the layer index in subsequent notation for clarity.
+We focus on the middle layer $\layer=\lfloor\frac{\layers}{2}\rfloor$\footnote{We expect the richest representations in middle layers \citep{skean2025layer, ali2025entropylensinformationsignaturetransformer}.} and omit the layer index in subsequent notation for clarity.
 We compute the average activation difference per position $\hdiffavg_{j}$ for $0\leq j < k$ across all samples in $\dspt$, where $k=5$.
 To interpret these differences, we employ a set of methods that we refer to as \emph{Activation Difference Lens (\ADL)}. \paragraph{Patchscope and Logit Lens.} Patchscope \citep{ghandeharioun2024patchscopes} and Logit Lens \citep{nostalgebraist2020logitlens} are powerful yet simple tools for interpreting LLM internals by transforming them into distributions over tokens.
 Logit Lens applies the final layer norm and unembedding matrix to $\hdiffavg$, while Patchscope inserts $\lambda\hdiffavg, \lambda\in\R$ into the last token of a prompt of the form ``$\texttt{tok}_1\rightarrow\texttt{tok}_1\texttt{\textbackslash ntok}_2\rightarrow\texttt{tok}_2\texttt{\textbackslash n?}$'' and records the next token prediction of the model.
-We use Logit Lens as is, but add a calibrating and filtering step to Patchscope to make it more robust.
-We provide full details in \Cref{app:lensmethods}.
+We use Logit Lens as is, but add a calibrating step to Patchscope which uses an LLM to find the optimal $\lambda$, and aggregate results over multiple prompts to make it more robust\footnote{We provide full details of our patchscope implementation in \Cref{app:lensmethods}.}.